27-Year-Old Safety – Seattle Seahawks

 2015 Fantasy Football Outlook

-Perhaps the most feared hitter in the league, Chancellor is a hulking yet rangy presence in the Seattle secondary, where he has piled up tackles at an advanced rate in each of the last four seasons.
-H...
+Perhaps the league's most feared hitter, the 6-3, 232-pound Chancellor is a hulking yet rangy hammer in the Seattle secondary, where he has averaged 91 tackles the last four seasons, making him an ann...

 Kam Chancellor Contract Information:

 Signed a four-year contract extension with the Seahawks in April of 2013.

 Chancellor wwas activated to the 53-man roster Saturday.

 To instantly reveal our fantasy analysis of every player – including Kam Chancellor – simply subscribe now.

 |2015 Proj||27||SEA||Subscribe now to see our 2015 projections for Kam Chancellor|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.